How to Identify Ransomware Type

 Did you suffer a ransomware attack?

-Remember, prevention is always the best tact against ransomware.
-By staying one step ahead of attackers and identifying different ransomware types, you can reduce the risk of experiencing a successful cyber attack on your system.
+Remember, prevention is always the best tactic against ransomware.
+By staying one step ahead of attackers and identifying different ransomware types, you can reduce the risk of a successful cyberattack on your system.
+Implement strong ransomware prevention strategies to protect your data.

 What do you think?